Effects of climate change: Weather

 Large increases in both the frequency and intensity of extreme weather events (for increasing degrees of global warming) are expected.
 Extreme heat events are forecast to be among the most affected by global warming.

 Climate Central's review of climate attribution studies covered almost 750 extreme weather events and trends, of various event types.
 The review found that climate change made almost all studied event types substantially more likely or more severe—with cold/snow/ice events being the exception.

+Analyzing >250 US cities, all but two experienced fewer freezing days in 2025 than in 1956.
+In 2025, on average, freezing days began 11 days later and ended 26 days earlier.

 The lower and middle atmosphere, where nearly all weather occurs, are heating due to the greenhouse effect.
 Evaporation and atmospheric moisture content increase as temperatures rise.
 Water vapour is a greenhouse gas, so this process is a self-reinforcing feedback.

 The excess water vapour also gets caught up in storms.
 This makes them more intense, larger, and potentially longer-lasting.
 This in turn causes rain and snow events to become stronger and leads to increased risk of flooding.
 Extra drying worsens natural dry spells and droughts.
 This increases risk of heat waves and wildfires.
 Scientists have identified human activities as the cause of recent climate trends.
 They are now able to estimate the impact of climate change on extreme weather events using a process called extreme event attribution.
 For instance such research can look at historical data for a region and conclude that a specific heat wave was more intense due to climate change.
 In addition, the time shifts of the season onsets, changes in the length of the season durations have been reported in many regions of the world.
 As a result of changes in climatic patterns and rising global temperatures, extreme weather events like heatwaves and heavy precipitation are occurring more frequently and with increasing severity.